strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ```

 ::: tip
-If you see the following issue while running the `git push` command: `'heroku' does not appear to be a git repository`, run the following command: `heroku git:remote -a your-app-name`.
+If you encounter the error `'heroku' does not appear to be a git repository` when running `git push`, run the following command: `heroku git:remote -a your-app-name`.
 :::

 ## File Uploads

 Like with project updates on Heroku, the file system doesn't support local uploading of files as they will be wiped when Heroku "cycles" the dyno.
-This type of file system is called [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), which means the file system only lasts until the dyno is restarted (with Heroku this happens any time you redeploy or during their regular restart which can happen every few hours or every day).
+This type of file system is called [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), which means the file system only lasts until the dyno is restarted (with Heroku this happens any time the application is redeployed or during the regular restart which can happen every few hours or every day).

-Due to Heroku's filesystem you need to use an upload provider such as AWS S3 or Cloudinary, which are described in the  [installing providers documentation](/developer-docs/latest/development/providers.md) and you can see a list of providers from both Strapi and the community on [npmjs.com](https://www.npmjs.com/search?q=strapi-provider-upload-&page=0&perPage=20).
+Due to Heroku's filesystem, an upload provider such as AWS S3 or Cloudinary is required.
+Additional details are available in the [installing providers documentation](/developer-docs/latest/development/providers.md).
+The [Strapi Market](market.strapi.io/providers) contains providers from both Strapi and the community.
+Additional community providers are available from [npmjs.com](https://www.npmjs.com/search?q=strapi-provider-upload-&page=0&perPage=20).